untipoahi/challenge_ruby/CHALLENGE.md

 - It MUST be unique
 - `short_url` attribute should store only the generated code

+# Recommendations

+1. Check routes defined in `config/routes.rb`
+1. Check controller actions in `app/controllers/urls_controller.rb`
+1. Check views in `app/views/urls/`
+1. Google Charts is already added to display charts, you can use any library
+1. Use the [`browser` gem](https://github.com/fnando/browser) already installed to extract information about each click tracked

 # Pages
 The following pages/urls are already built into our app: